-Whether you were hate-watching Netflix’s Emily in Paris or you were genuinely enamored with Lily Collins’ depiction of a wide-eyed Chicagoan taking Paris by storm, you cannot deny that Emily in Emily in Paris is living the dream: traveling to Paris, pursuing her professional ambitions, and managing handsome suitors left, right, up, down, and all around.
-If you also found yourself binging every episode of Emily in Paris in one sitting, here are some books that you should get your hands on.
+Netflix’s Emily in Paris is BACK with a brand new season!
+Whether you are genuinely enamored with Lily Collins’ depiction of a wide-eyed Chicagoan taking Paris by storm or are hate-watching, you can’t deny that Emily in Emily in Paris is living the dream: traveling to Paris, pursuing her professional ambitions, and managing handsome suitors left and right.
+If you find yourself watching (or rewatching) every episode of Emily in Paris in one sitting, here are some books that you should get your hands on.

 1. A Cuban Girl’s Guide to Tea and Tomorrow by Laura Taylor Namey

 You already know that this round-up is going to include all of our favorite abroad stories, but Laura Taylor Namey’s A Cuban Girl’s Guide to Tea and Tomorrow is truly a must-read coming-of-age abroad!
 Nursing heartbreak and a slew of other unexpected personal troubles, Cuban-American Lila Reyes finds herself in England for a summer.
 Cloudy small-town Winchester is a far cry from Lila’s hometown, Miami, but her outlook on Winchester and her entire life changes when she crosses paths with teashop clerk, Orion Maxwell.